What makes a Lundahl mains transformer so unique?

 Ground Capacitance problem, and solution by Lundahl.

 With Lundahl transformers they use the so called method of electrical compensation.
-It means they transformer is splitted in two symmetrical, identical sections.
+It means they transformer is split in two symmetrical, identical sections.
 Each will have it's own AC ground current, in this drawing called I,1 and I,2.
 Because of the special windings technique, these parasitic currents flow in the opposite direction, and effectively cancel compensate each other that way.
 This takes some time to understand how it is done, but it explains why the whole transformer package is present two times!
 So if you have your transformer primary and secondary voltages, there are TWO transformers like that on the C-Core.
 These TWO are paralleled or serialized in the right way to give the required voltages, at ZERO radiation. .

 What you see on the bottom drawing is only the primary winding.
 Each half winding is on one side of the C-Core.
 Since the primary winding is physically split in two, all secondary windings must be present two times also.
 This must be done for reasons of perfect symmetry, otherwise the target of zero radiation is not reached.

-THE PROBLEM:
+THE PROBLEMS:

 You avoid hum the best way by not introducing the above problems!
 Cure it at the beginning of the HiFi chain, and the mains transformer, so you don't need to cure it afterwards.
 May be you have been in the situation before, where 10.000's of microfarad power supply capacitors did not cure the hum.
 Also you may have seen (and heard) that good amplifiers can be fully hum-free without oversized capacitors